Palm Villas

 No analysis available

-I searched for 'hotel rental pool', 'hotel rental program', or references to a hotel brand managing rentals and found none.
-Because STR is not indicated as allowed in the remarks, hotel-rental-pool participation is set to false.
+Searched for 'hotel rental pool', 'hotel rental program', or hotel brand management references.
+No evidence found; since STRs are not indicated as allowed, hotel pool participation is false.

-I looked for phrases like 'mandatory hotel pool', 'required to participate', or 'must be in rental program' and found none.
-Given the absence of STR/hotel pool mentions and no language indicating mandatory participation, mandatory pool participation is false.
+Looked for 'mandatory hotel pool', 'required to participate', or 'must be in rental program'.
+Found none; combined with no evidence of STR allowance or hotel pool, mandatory participation is false.

 No analysis available